evhall/evhall.github.io/README.md

 - Created About and Work page templates
 - Added nav to About and Work Pages
 - Fixed button problem on home pages
+- Changed email link to a button
+- Moved social links down

 ### November 5, 2020